rdeneau/gitbook-fsharp-training/fundamentals/syntax/1-bases.md

     A master limned you in the finest inks
     And with a fresh-cut quill."

-// Solution : backslash strings :
+// Solution: backslash strings
-// Whitespaces (space and line break) are ignored
+// - Whitespaces (space and line break) are ignored between
-// between the \ terminating a line and the following non-whitespace character
+//   the \ terminating a line and the following non-whitespace character
-// (hence the \n to add line breaks): let poem = "\
+// - hence the \n to add line breaks let poem = "\
     The lesser world was daubed\n\
     By a colorist of modest skill\n\